conda-forge/cfep/cfep-15.md

   on an opt-in basis.
 - We will provide no ongoing support for Python 2.7 builds and any builds are provided on an "as-is" basis.
-- We will deprecate vs2008 and appveyor as a supported CI platform in conjunction with the deprecation of Python 2.7.
+- We will remove vs2008 and deprecate appveyor as a supported CI platform in conjunction with the deprecation of Python 2.7.

 ## Reference